 - Submit an official transcript of an earned Bachelor’s degree from a regionally accredited college, consisting of a minimum of 9 s.h. in psychology and/or educational psychology coursework; cumulative grade point average of 3.0 based on coursework from all previously attended postsecondary institutions.

-- Submit two professional letters of recommendation
+- Submit two professional letters of recommendation.

 - Submit an essay outlining your specific academic areas of interest and your career goals.
-See application for details.